ionides/531w20/pomp_prep/preparation.md

 ------------------------------

 Please read the appropriate sections below, which give specific instructions for installing and testing the software we will be using.
-First follow the instructions for "all users", then those for your specific operating system (OS).

 <div class="nb">